 This article provides information about installing SyncBack without any prompts or messages on the screen.
 For more details see the Installing section of the SyncBack help file.

-To install SyncBack without any prompts or messages on the screen use the /verysilent command line parameter with the installation executable, e.g.
+If you prefer to use the traditional installation method, then to install SyncBack without any prompts or messages on the screen use the /verysilent command line parameter with the installation executable, e.g.

 It is important that it is the first command line parameter.